axgao1/Final_Project_DK_AG/README.md

 wider variations in distance to hospital in northern states (should have looked for states that have comparable distances to hospitals as northern states - not a lot of within group variation)

 Another concern is the lack of within group variation in hospital distance.
+While the Northern states have a lot of tracts with a large distance to the nearest hospital, the Southern states are relatively well covered by hospitals.
+Had we gone ahead with a regre

 small clinics and independent practices (other health care providers) are not covered in our analysis (even if far from a hospital, if have clinic close by, it makes difference in health outcomes but we dont control for that)